-In the same way, George Bellows' works, which caught the city's energy as epic forces in play, were included.
-His oil painting, The Sand Cart (1917) and Dempsey and Firpo (1924) featured.
+In the same way, George Bellows' works were included, which caught the city's energy as epic forces in play.
+His oil paintings featured The Sand Cart (1917) and Dempsey and Firpo (1924).
 Bellows was a renowned realist painter of modern urban life who depicted New York City and its inhabitants in paintings, drawings, and engravings.
 The second oil painting was the famous boxing fight between Jack Dempsey and Argentinian Miguel Angel Firpo in New York Polo Grounds.
-He managed to show the energy and dynamism through a scene of the most famous sport of that time.
+He managed to show energy and dynamism through a scene of the most famous sport of that time.
 It had a particular reference since it was a famous fight with a local boxing idol in Argentina.